Machiavelli and the Four Seasons: Background and release

-A song entitled "Russia" was intended to be the last song on the album, but was removed for legal reasons due to the song's chorus, which was seen to be similar to "Back in the USSR" by The Beatles.
-It remained unreleased until 2009, when an edited version, retitled "The Last Soviet Star", was released as an iTunes bonus.
-The original version, however, was uploaded to an old version of the TISM website, appeared on promotional pressings released in late 1994, and is known to have been played during TISM's set at the 1993 Big Day Out, at Melbourne Showgrounds (a diatribe recited at this concert, "The Greatest Victorian Alive", appeared on Australia the Lucky Cunt).
+A song entitled "The Last Soviet Star", recorded in December 1992 and also known as "Russia", was intended to be the last song on the album, but was removed for due to the song's chorus, which was seen to be similar to "Back in the USSR" by The Beatles.
+This was done in order to avoid potential legal issues with the Beatles.
+It remained unreleased until 2009, when an edited version was released as an iTunes bonus, with a re-recorded chorus sung by Humphrey B. Flaubert.
+The original version, however, was uploaded to an old version of the TISM website, appeared on promotional pressings released in late 1994, and is known to have been played during TISM's set at the 1993 Big Day Out, at Melbourne Showgrounds (a diatribe recited at this concert appeared on Australia the Lucky Cunt).
+It would later see wide release for the first time as a hidden track on the 2023 CD reissue.

 The title is a composite phrase of doo wop group Frankie Valli and the Four Seasons and thinker Niccolò Machiavelli.
 The cover of the album is a picture of The Hollywood Argyles.

+On 26 August 2024, music journalist and known TISM fan Tyler Jenke announced a book in the 33 1/3 series about the album, which was released on 1 May 2025.
+1 June also saw the announcement of a 30th-anniversary five-LP boxset for release on 4 July, containing the original album, its B-sides, the diatribes from Gold!
+Gold!
+Gold! and unreleased demo recordings dating back to January-August 1994.
+On 10 November that year, TISM announced an exclusive performance of the album at the Sydney Opera House on 10 April 2026.
+A second show was scheduled for 12 April, after paying Sydney Opera House members were able to buy tickets to the 10 April event before the official presale date.